sajari/website-search-integration/README.md

 }
 ```

+You can also style the components using regular css.
+The styling information for
-The following components can be styled in this way:
+each component can be found in the links below.

 1. [`input`](https://sajari-sdk-react.netlify.com/components/input#styles)
 1. [`results`](https://sajari-sdk-react.netlify.com/components/results#styles)
 1. [`summary`](https://sajari-sdk-react.netlify.com/components/summary#styles)